apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 ### Extending Templates

+With an empty `default.html`, we don't get much; not even a page title.
+But we can get quite a bit for free just by extending a layout template.

-Using [Nunjucks](http://nunjucks.jlongster.com/), allows you to extend another template, with the option of overriding `blocks` to update or change the template, for example:
+[Nunjucks](http://nunjucks.jlongster.com/) allows you to extend another template, with the option of overriding `blocks` to update or change the template.
+For example:

 ```markup
 {% extends data.outerLayout %}